This conference builds on a series of annual workshops and conferences on statistical machine translation, going back to 2006:

 This shared task will examine automatic methods for correcting errors produced by machine translation (MT) systems.
 Automatic Post-editing (APE) aims at improving MT output in black box scenarios, in which the MT system is used "as is" and cannot be modified.
 From the application point of view APE components would make it possible to:

-In this fourth edition of the task, the evaluation will focus on two subtasks:
+In this fifth edition of the task, the evaluation will focus on two subtasks:

-Submissions will consist of regular full papers of 6-10 pages, plus additional pages for references, formatted following the EMNLP 2018 guidelines.
+Submissions will consist of regular full papers of 6-10 pages, plus additional pages for references, formatted following the ACL 2019 guidelines.
 Supplementary material can be added to research papers.
 In addition, shared task participants will be invited to submit short papers (suggested length: 4-6 pages, plus references) describing their systems or their evaluation metrics.
 Both submission and review processes will be handled electronically.
-Note that regular papers must be anonymized, while system descriptions do not need to be.
+Note that regular papers must be anonymized, while system descriptions should not be.

 We encourage individuals who are submitting research papers to evaluate their approaches using the training resources provided by this conference and past workshops, so that their experiments can be repeated by others using these publicly available corpora.